 716 Epidemiologic Data Analysis (2).
 Prerequisites, EPID 705, 710 or 711.
 Corequisite, EPID 715.
 Required preparation, documented SAS proficiency.
 This course is a combined lecture/lab format where students get hands-on experience in the analysis and interpretation of data from cohort and case-control studies.

-718 Epidemiologic Analysis of Binary Data (3).
-Prerequisite, EPID 715.
+718 Analytic Methods in Observational Epidemiology (3).
+Prerequisites, EPID 715 and EPID 716.
+Required preparation, demonstrated experience with computer-based data analysis.
 Permission of the instructor for nonmajors.
 Concepts and applications, including logistic regression, binomial regression, model building strategy, additive and multiplicative interaction, and graphical exploration.
 Includes computer-based experience with real data.
-Two lecture hours and one lab hour per week.
+Two lecture and one lab hours per week.

 719 Readings in Epidemiologic Methods (1).
 Corequisite, EPID 718 (fall); EPID 722 (spring).
 A discussion in journal-club format of readings in general epidemiologic methods, from problem conceptualization to application of results.

 722 Epidemiologic Analysis of Time-to-Event Data (4).
 Prerequisite, EPID 718.
 Required preparation, SAS software expertise.
 Course covers epidemiologic analysis of time-to-event data and emphasizes weighing threats to the accuracy of inferences.
 Class time is spent discussing weekly readings and homeworks..

 725 Research Planning Workshop (0.5).
 Open to second-year Ph.D. students (majors only).
 This course is designed to guide students through the initial stage of formulating an epidemiologic research topic and plan, leading towards the development of a full research proposal.